 Ajay Prasad, GMR Web Team

 Another important quality that a leader must have is that they don’t micromanage.
 Micromanaging is one of the worst possible traits that a leader can have.
 Micromanaging bosses are annoying, pushy, and unpleasant.
 This also implies a distrust within the company, and that is something you never want.
 Trust in your team that you hired and know that they will do their job well.
 And if they do make mistakes (which everybody does), then they can learn from it and become better.

 24. Leaders are the Best Team Players

 In theory, a boss and a leader shouldn’t be different.
 A good boss is a good leader.
 Good leaders are proactive, not reactive, and they are constantly finding creative ways to boost team morale and performance.
 Leaders are people who have influence because of their humility and attitude, not because they have been promoted to a supervisory position.
 Essentially, good leaders aren’t “bosses” to their teams — they are more like supportive and admirable teammates.

 25. Leaders Understand the Value of Employee Engagement

 Leaders recognize the importance of continuously engaging employees.
 Employee engagement, which is a key measure to assess the culture and well-being of a company, is the responsibility of leaders.
 In order to measure the engagement level of the employee, companies use a variety of tools including sentiment analysis, pulse surveys, engagement surveys, and opinion polls.
 These tools allow leaders to decide on the best actions needed to keep employee engagement at a healthy level, which generally means regular coaching, problem fixing when necessary, and keeping the channels of communication open.

 Over to You

 Bosses and leaders are often thought to be the same, but our list has proven how different they are.
-Do you have more ideas on boss vs leader differences that you’d like to share?
+Do you need help developing leaders, or do you have more ideas on boss vs leader differences that you’d like to share?
 You can join in by adding your comments below.